 Olaf joined Watsi on March 22nd, 2014.
 Eight years ago, Olaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Olaf's most recent donation traveled 6,600 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.
+Olaf's most recent donation traveled 6,600 miles to support Alex, a resilient 7-year-old boy from Kenya, to fund surgery to help him walk, run, and play.

 Olaf has funded healthcare for 100 patients in 12 countries.